Status: Adopted

 • Obligation to integrate due diligence into the company’s policy, including a code of conduct

-• Obligation to identify risks and impacts along the value chain (severe impacts for high-risk companies)
+• Obligation to identify risks and impacts along the value chain by taking into account risks factors.

 • Obligation to prevent risks through prevention plans, contractual assurances, investments and SME support

-• Obligation to cease or minimize impacts through corrective plans, contractual assurances, investments and SME support
+• Obligation to minimize impacts through corrective plans, contractual assurances, investments and SME support

 • For financial institutions, due diligence does not cover SME clients and impacts need to be identified only before providing the financial service